Pour cost · Bar program · Beverage · Operations

 What this looks like in the calculator #

 The liquor pour cost calculator on this site runs both formulas, aggregate (for your weekly tracking) and per-drink (for spec work).
-It includes spillage adjustment, free-pour over-pour modeling, and benchmarks by category so you can see where each part of the program lands against the right target.
+It handles spillage adjustment, free-pour over-pour modeling, and benchmarks by category, so you can see where each part of the program lands against the right target instead of one blended number that hides everything.

 What to do today #

-Pull last week’s bar sales by category if your POS supports it.
-Pull last week’s bar invoices.
-Calculate pour cost separately for beer, wine, and spirits.
-Compare against the segment targets above.
-The category that runs furthest above target is where the leak is.
-Fix it before averaging out the others.
+Pull last week’s bar sales by category if your POS supports it, then pull last week’s bar invoices.
+Calculate pour cost separately for beer, wine, and spirits, and compare each one against the segment targets above.
+Whichever category runs furthest above its target is where the leak is.
+Fix that one before you go averaging the others out.

-If your POS doesn’t separate bar sales by category, that is the first fix to make.
-A bar program without category-level visibility is a bar program operating blind.
+If your POS doesn’t separate bar sales by category, that’s the first fix to make.
+A bar program without category-level visibility is a bar program running blind, and you won’t catch the leak until it’s already cost you a month of margin.

 Sources: Backbar, BinWise, Provi, Sculpture Hospitality, BevSpot.